 The One Year Goal for Rehab of Existing Units is provided through the Oakland County Home Improvement Program (150 units).

-The One Year Goal to produce New Units (12-22 units) and Acquisition of Existing Units (3 units) will be accomplished through the HOME funded CHDO activity.
+The One Year Goal to produce 53 new units and to acquire 3 units for renovation will be accomplished through the CHDO activities and the Rental Development/Preservation Gap Financing program.